burakbayramli/kod/mycamera2/README.md

 ========

-Kamera resimleri, yon algilayicisi (orientation sensor), GPS degerlerini belli araliklarla kaydeder, eger GPS okunduysa olunan yerin haritasini verir.
-Haritalar bir zip dosyasi icinde mevcut, ornek harita olarak
+Kamera resimleri, yon algilayicisi (orientation sensor), GPS degerlerini belli araliklarla kaydeder.
+Eger GPS okunduysa map dugmesina basilarak o anda olunan yerin haritasi alinabilir.
+Haritalar bir zip dosyasi icinde, ornek harita olarak

 https://dl.dropboxusercontent.com/u/1570604/data/istanbul.zip

-Bu dosyayi SDCARD/Bass/

-dizini altina kopyalayinca is tamamlanir.
-App baslatilinca hangi harita secildigi de girilmeli.
-Kayit islemi bitince gerekli dosyalar SDCARD/Bass altinda.
-Dosyalari okumak icin Python kodu altta.
+Bu dosyayi SDCARD/Bass/ dizini altina kopyalamak yeterli, bir de app baslatilinca hangi harita secildigi de girilmeli.

+Algilayici kayitlama uygulama bittiginde yapilir, kayit SDCARD/Bass altina yazilir.
+Dosyalari okumak icin ornek Python kodu alttadir.

 English
 ========

+Example of how to use Android camera, recording of orientation sensor, GPS, and camera frames.
+We skip some frames for performance / storage reasons, and the unit of storage for all recording is the frame.
+Whenever a frame is recorded, orientatio, GPS will be recorded along with it.

-Example of how to use Android camera, recording of orientation sensor and GPS.
-The data file will be under SDCARD/Bass folder, which can be taken to notebook for analysis.
-Data can be analyzed with
+The data files are dumped under SDCARD/Bass folder, which can be taken transferred to notebook for analysis, etc. Data can be analyzed with,

 ```
 import pandas as pd